circleci/circleci-docs/jekyll/_cci2/api-permissions.md

   2. Click [Personal API Tokens](https://circleci.com/account/api).
   3. Click the **Create New Token** button.
-  4. In the **Token name** field, add a name for this token.
+  4. In the **Token name** field, create a memorable name for the token.
   5. Click the **Add API Token** button.
   6. After the token appears,
   copy and paste it to another location.